 Invoice numbering: how to set up a system that satisfies HMRC

-Invoice numbering can seem minor, but errors here can lead to unwelcome questions from HMRC during an enquiry.
-Understanding the rules from the start and establishing a consistent system can prevent issues later.
+Invoice numbering might seem minor, but errors can lead to issues with HMRC during an investigation.
+Setting up a proper system from the start helps avoid trouble.

-This guide explains what HMRC requires, effective formats, and how to handle gaps or duplicates in your sequence.
+This guide explains HMRC's requirements, practical formats, and managing any gaps or duplicates in your sequence.

 What HMRC requires

-HMRC's requirement is simple: each invoice must have a distinct identification number that is part of a sequential series.
-The main rules are:
+HMRC's rule is simple: each invoice needs a unique number within a sequential series.
+The key points are:

-- Numbers must be unique — no two invoices can share the same number
+- Numbers must be unique — no two invoices can have the same number

-- Gaps in the sequence need to be explainable — a cancelled invoice is fine if you retain it in your records
+- Gaps in the sequence must be explainable — a cancelled invoice is acceptable if you keep it in your records

 There's no requirement to start at 001 or use a specific format.
 You can use letters, numbers, or both.
-Consistency matters most.
+Consistency is what counts.

 Invoice number formats that work

-These are common formats used by UK sole traders and small businesses:
+These formats are commonly used by UK sole traders and small businesses:

 Simple sequential